 It hit the world stage in the sixth century, starting in Lower Egypt, traveling by ship to Constantinople, then into western Europe.
 It took about half a century to kill 100 million people, half the earth’s population.

 Seven centuries later, it fanned out from the Crimean seaport of Caffa to revisit Constantinople and Sicily, from which it swept through Italy, France, Spain, England, Germany, Austria, and Hungary.
-One-third of Europe, about 25 million people, was wiped … » More …
+One-third of Europe, about 25 million people, was … » More …